Honest Product Review: italki

-Each of the three options has it’s benefits and downsides.
+Each of the options has it’s benefits and downsides.
 Also, generally, the cost varies for each type of tutoring.
 The most expensive is the professional lesson, while informal tutoring will often be cheaper.
-Instant tutoring will generally be the cheapest, in part since the teacher will not spend any time preparing for class.

 Professional lessons are the most structured of the three learning options.
 Teachers will often have a specific lesson plan or curriculum developed that they can adapt to your specific needs.
 They will also have professional degrees and certificates.
 In Professional lessons, the teacher will design and structure the lesson.

 Informal tutoring will be less structured than the Professional Lessons in many cases.
 Often, informal sessions will cost less than the professional sessions, however this is not always the case.